TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-wellsprings-of-vitality.md

 #### B2.
 Lake room

 > An irregular trench cuts across this cavern from east to west, a thick layer
 > of ice covering the bottom.
-At either end of the channel is a smaller tunnel.
-> To the north, opposite to the entrance, a passageway is blocked by fallen
-> rock.
-The cavern is 30ft at its widest, 20ft at its tallest, and 40ft long.
-> The channel is 20ft wide in the middle, 10ft wide at the edges, and 10ft deep.
+Inside the channel, twelve cloaked figures, robed
+> in icy blue chant.
+The figure closest to the back wears larger and brighter
+> robes.
+A small spectral orb floats in the centre of the room above them, thick
+> snow spilling out of it.
 >
-> In the space south of the trench, you see fragments of a shattered stone
-> tablet on the floor, below a podium with a missing tablet.
+> At either end of the channel is a smaller tunnel.
+To the north, opposite to
+> the entrance, a passageway is blocked by fallen rock.
+The cavern is 30ft at
+> its widest, 20ft at its tallest, and 40ft long.
+The channel is 20ft wide in
+> the middle, 10ft wide at the edges, and 10ft deep.
 >
-> Inside the channel, twelve cloaked figures, robed in icy blue chanting.
-A
-> small spectral orb floats in the centre of the room above them, thick snow
-> spilling out of it.
+> In the space south of the trench, fragments of a shattered stone tablet lie on
+> the floor, below a podium.

 If the characters enter the channel, read the following description:

 > At the bottom of the channel, below the ice, two thick veins of metal runs
 > through it.
+The channel slopes upwards slightly to the east.

 The bottom of the channel is **slippery ice** (DMG p110).

+One of the ice worshippers is a [cult fanatic], Morrow, the others are [cultists].
 The ice worshippers are chanting to open a small portal to the ice realm.
 They will accelerate their efforts if they are interrupted, aiming to open a smaller unstable portal.
 At the end of each round, check if the ice worshippers are successful in opening a portal.
 Roll 1d20, if the result is less than the number of cultists chanting, open a portal in the centre of the room, bringing in 1d4 ice mephits.
 This can be done at most 10 times in 24 hours.

 If the characters inspect the broken fragments, give the characters the dungeon puzzle.